tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     OHLCV

         A typical :term:`candle` contains open, high, low and close price and trade volume for a :term:`time bucket <bucket>`.
-Because on-chain exposes more data than centralised exchanges, TradingStrategy.ai data also contains individual buys and sells, US dollar exchange rate and so forth.
+Because on-chain exposes more data than centralised exchanges, Trading Strategy data also contains individual buys and sells, US dollar exchange rate and so forth.

     Parquet